-The length of left argument X must be equal to the rank of right argument Y.
+The length of left argument X must be less than or equal to the rank of right argument Y. Any missing trailing items of X default to the index vector of the corresponding axis of Y.

 Note that in common with square-bracket indexing, items of the left argument X may be of any rank and that the shape of the result is the concatenation of the shapes of the items of the left argument: